 Federal lawmakers in Nigeria have risen “in solidarity with Ekweremadu”.
 They resolved to apply whatever diplomatic pressures they could to ensure he gets justice, they say, thus tacitly ruling out his being on the wrong side of the law.
 Oh, the rich and powerful can hardly be deemed to be on the wrong side of their own laws, can they?

 Even the federal government has hired lawyers for Ekweremadu in Britain with taxpayers’ money.
-This is the same government which barely has any time to even just show concern for the myriad of problems its citizens face across the.
+This is the same government that barely has any time to even just show concern for the myriad of problems its citizens face across the.
 The Senate has equally used public funds to send a delegation there as part of its “solidarity.”

 The third arm of government has not been found wanting on the Ekweremadu supporters’ club.
 Justice Inyang Ekwo of the Federal High Court Abuja ordered the National Identity Management Commission and other related bodies to release all Ukpo’s bio-data to Senator Ekweremadu.
 This is the same judge who was used by reaction forces to try to split and destroy the African Action Congress (AAC) in 2019.

 The responses of executive, legislative and judicial officers provide insight into what our perspectives should be, on this unfolding drama, as working-class and youth activists.
 It is not enough to see the matter as simply the case of a father doing everything possible to save his daughter.
 This is a story of how the powerful who have wrecked the health system and economy in Nigeria also treat the poor with impunity.
 It is a story of how the lives of the 99% does not matter, while the 1% super rich can afford to have nine lives.